nishantpoorswani/meta-radxa/README.md

 ~/yocto/poky/build $ bitbake -k radxa-console-image
 ```

-**At the end of a successful build, you should have a gpt.img image in build/tmp/deploy/images/MACHINE/ folder.The gpt.img can be directly flashed on the sd-card**
+**At the end of a successful build, you should have a gpt.img image in build/tmp/deploy/images/MACHINE/ folder.
+The gpt.img can be directly flashed on the sd-card**

 ## Serial Console <a name="serial_console"></a>